wino6687/pip_conda_demo/README.md

-# Companion Git Repo to go with blog post (link when published)
+# How to Publish a Pip or Conda library (Companion Repo to Earth Lab blog post)

 ### Should I use pip, conda, or conda-forge?